fuse-box/fuse-box/docs/monorepo.md

 });
 ```

-## Setting up packages for development
+## local:main

 Each packages naturally contains `main` or `module` fields, however, that's not convenient during development, since you
 would want to pick up the sources of the package.

-In order to achieve that, you can add `local:main` field to your `package,json`.
+In order to achieve that, you should add `local:main` field to your `package,json`.

-This field will be read if The folder isn't located in `node_modules` otherwise `local:main` will be ignored
+This field will be read if The folder isn't located in `node_modules` otherwise ignored

 ### But why really?